cdrage/composefiles/README.md

 __Containers__
 sensu:
-  Sensu Server as well as Uchiwa (front-end UI) running with supervisord
+  Sensu Server && Sensu API (for Uchiwa)

 redis:
   Redis database for Sensu

 rabbitmq:
-  RabbitMQ database for Sensu
+  RabbitMQ database for Sensu Server && Clients

-  15672 port is also opened for rabbitmq management 5671 port opened for sensu client connection
+uchiwa:
+  Front-end UI for Sensu

+__Opened host ports__
+  3000: Uchiwa UI
+  15672: RabbitMQ management UI
+  5671: RabbitMQ communication port

 __Files__
 In order to deploy sensu-clients, use the /ssl/client certs.

+feel free to edit `sensu-checks.json` and `sensu.json` to your liking.

 # Mail